yosuken/SDsearch/README.md

 16 template_len       - length of template HMM
 17 rank               - rank of HMM-HMM alignment repored by hhsearch
 ```
-Columns 5 to 17 are parsed from hhsearch output (.hhr file).
+Columns 5 to 17 are derived from hhsearch output (.hhr file).

 ## information
 Old name: HHliner.